Deployment and Maintenance / Backup and Migration

 3.4 Modify Docker Stack Configuration

-Locate the Docker Stack Configuration docker-stack.yaml and delete the MySQL and Redis related parts (you can comment them out).
+Locate the Docker Stack Configuration docker-stack.yaml, and delete (or comment out) the MySQL and Redis related sections.

 3.5 Restart DataFlux Func